adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 #### Fielding the Navigation Command in RootDialog

-In [`RootDialog`](Dialogs\RootDialog.cs), `MessageReceived()` fields the navigation commands for bot, either by showing the bot's navigation menu ("Menu"), via `ShowNavMenuAsync()`, by loading the dialog that corresponds to the navigation command ("Topic 1").
+In [`RootDialog`](Dialogs\RootDialog.cs), `MessageReceived()` fields the navigation commands for the bot, either by showing the bot's navigation menu ("Menu"), via `ShowNavMenuAsync()`, or by loading the dialog that corresponds to the navigation command ("Topic 1").

-`RootDialog1` is a purely navigation based dialog, so it only expects navigation commands.
-If the message is not a navigation command, `RootDialog` lets the user know and shows the navigation menu again.
+`RootDialog1` only expects navigation commands.
+If the message is not a navigation command, `RootDialog` lets the user know via a "Do not understand" message and showing the navigation menu again.

 ````C#
     [Serializable]